Several constructions of optimal LCD codes over small finite fields: Introduction

 \section{Introduction}

 LCD codes were first introduced by Massey in 1992 to solve a problem in information theory \cite{LCD-7}.
 In 2004, Sendrier \cite{LCD-is-good} showed that LCD codes meet the asymptotic Gilbert-Varshamov bound by using the hull dimension spectra of linear codes.
-In 2014, Carlet {\it{et al.}} \cite{lcd-appl} investigated an application of binary LCD codes against Side-Channel Attacks (SCA) and Fault Injection Attack (FIA), and gave several constructions of LCD codes.
-Recently, LCD codes were extensively studied \cite{LCD-1,LCD-new,LCD-2,LCD-3, LCD-5,LCD-9,LCD-huang,ACD-E-codes,LCD-T-matric,LCD-zhu}.
-In particular, Carlet {\it{et al.}} \cite{LCD-1} showed that any code over $\F_q$ is equivalent to some Euclidean LCD code for $q\geq 4$ and any code over $\F_{q^2}$ is equivalent to some Hermitian LCD code for $q\geq 3$.
-This motivates us to study LCD codes in small fields.
+In 2016, Carlet and Guilley \cite{lcd-appl} investigated an application of binary LCD codes against Side-Channel Attacks (SCA) and Fault Injection Attack (FIA), and gave several constructions of LCD codes.
+They also have been employed to construct entanglement-assisted quantum error correction codes (see \cite{H-LCD-20,H-20}).
+Recently, LCD codes were extensively studied \cite{LCD-new,LCD-2,LCD-3, LCD-5,ACD-E-codes,LCD-T-matric}.
+In particular, an interesting result is that Carlet {\it{et al.}} \cite{LCD-3} showed that any code over $\F_q$ is equivalent to some Euclidean LCD code for $q\geq 4$ and any code over $\F_{q^2}$ is equivalent to some Hermitian LCD code for $q\geq 3$.
+This also motivates us to study LCD codes, especially LCD codes over small finite fields.
+Codes over $\F_2$, $\F_3$ and $\F_4$ are called binary codes, ternary codes and quaternary codes, respectively.

 It is also a fundamental topic to determine the largest minimum distance of LCD codes for various lengths and dimensions in coding theory.
 In recent years, much work has been done concerning this fundamental topic.
-The largest minimum weights among all binary LCD $[n,k]$ codes were partially determined in \cite{bound-12,HS-BLCD-1-16,2-LCD-30,AH-BLCD-17-24,B-LCD-40,2-LCD-40} for $n\leq 40$.
+The largest minimum distance among all binary LCD $[n,k]$ codes was partially determined in \cite{bound-12,HS-BLCD-1-16,2-LCD-30,AH-BLCD-17-24,B-LCD-40,2-LCD-40} for $n\leq 40$.
 It is worth noting that there are many unknowns in \cite{B-LCD-40} and \cite{2-LCD-40}.
-The largest minimum weights among all ternary LCD $[n,k]$ codes were determined in \cite{AH-TLCD-1-10,ter-11-19} for $n\leq 20$.
-The largest minimum weights among all quaternary Hermitian LCD $[n,k]$ codes were partially determined in \cite{H-LCD-20,H-20,H-25} for $n\leq 25$.
-More constructions of LCD codes can be seen \cite{H-LCD-IT,H-lCD-k=3,AHS-BLCD,H-lcd-IJQI,Lin-sok,LCD-10}.
+The largest minimum distance among all ternary LCD $[n,k]$ codes was determined in \cite{AH-TLCD-1-10,ter-11-19} for $n\leq 20$.
+The largest minimum diatance among all quaternary Hermitian LCD $[n,k]$ codes was partially determined in \cite{H-LCD-20,H-20,H-25} for $n\leq 25$.
+More constructions of LCD codes can be seen \cite{H-LCD-IT,H-lCD-k=3,AHS-BLCD,H-lcd-IJQI,Lin-sok,LCD-10,Koro,234-lcD}.
+One of the interesting constructions is that Harada \cite{234-lcD} gave two methods for constructing many LCD codes from a given LCD code by modifying some known methods for constructing self-dual codes \cite{b-up-1,b-up-4,b-up-5,b-up-6}.
+Using these methods, many new binary LCD codes and quaternary Hermitian LCD were constructed.
+Therefore, an open problem is to extend the above results and construct new LCD codes.